Diseases and Conditions

 Atopic Dermatitis (AD) is a chronic, inflammatory skin disease that usually starts in early infancy.
 In developed countries, AD affects 15-30% of children and 2-10% of adults.
 The predominant symptom is a red, itchy rash, which can have a significant impact on quality of life.

 Topical steroids have been a mainstay of AD treatment for decades, but are associated with significant adverse events which may limit how much or how long they can be used.
-JAK inhibitors may offer a good alternative treatment option for AD.
 The challenge is to optimize delivery of the drug to the disease site (i.e., the skin) while minimizing systemic toxicity.
+New effective treatment options including biologics are needed for people living with AD.

 Alopecia Areata